shreyanshcode-web/evo-ai-wallet/README.md

-# 🚀 Evo AI Wallets
+# 🚀 Evo AI Wallet

 A smart, AI-powered crypto wallet that leverages real-time market analysis to help users identify the best coins to invest in.
 Built as part of the Namespace Community Hackathon, integrating the powerful **Gork API** for live crypto data and predictive insights.